Just breathe. We got this.

-I've emailed Customer Service and I haven't gotten a response.
+I've posted messages on Facebook and Goodreads, but I haven't gotten a response.

 First off, we want to apologize for the delay.
-Customer service usually requires 72 hours to respond to your email.
+We usually requires 72 hours to respond to your email.
 If this is an emergency, and you have waited beyond the 72 hours, email Angela B. Chrysler directly at [email protected]

 Is there a B2BCyCon Community I can join?